 PURCHASED CREDIT DETERIORATED LOANS.
 Loans acquired that are of poor credit quality and with more than an insignificant evidence of credit deterioration since their origination or issuance are purchased credit deteriorated (PCD) loans.
 PCD loans are recorded at their purchase price plus an ACL estimated at the time of acquisition.
 Under this approach, there is no provision for credit losses recognized at acquisition; rather, there is a gross-up of the purchase price of the loan for the estimate of expected credit losses and a corresponding ACL recorded.
 Changes in estimates of expected credit losses after acquisition are recognized as provision for credit losses in subsequent periods.
-In general, interest income recognition for PCD loans is consistent with interest income recognition for similar non-PCD loans.
+In general, interest income recognition for similar non-PCD loans.